Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Experiments

 \textbf{Channel Attention Block.} Tab.~\ref{tab:ablation_model} shows that removing CAB results in a 0.36 dB drop in PSNR, highlighting the importance of channel-wise global information for IR.

 \textbf{Convolutional Gated FFN.} Tab.~\ref{tab:ablation_model} indicates that the DWC in CG-FFN significantly enhances LAformer's ability to extract local information, markedly improving model performance.
-Removing the DWC results in nearly a 1 dB drop in PSNR.
+Removing it results in nearly a 1 dB drop in PSNR.